rptcloud/azure_terraform/automated_testing.md

 ## Task 1: Write a Terraform Module

 First, ensure you are in the `~/workstation/terraform/` directory on your workstation.
 Inside of the `~/workstation/terraform/` directory create a `testing_lab` folder add a `main.tf` calling a module that we will be writing and testing.
+We will also be deploying a flask application so we need to create a `hello.py` file.

 ### Root Module
 ```shell